gianfrancodemarco/site/content/posts/dumb-db-2.md

 In our implementation, we always create an index on the primary key column for each table.
 For this reason, the query operation will always assume the index exists and use it to execute the query, if the `id` column is used in the query.
-If the `id` column is not used in the query, the query operation will fallback to the default implementation.
+If the `id` column is not used in the query, the query operation will fall back to the default implementation.

 ```python